flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 - a ***priority queue*** is a data structure that is very well suited when you have a large collection of objects that you need to maintain sorted by a given criterion;
-  more on this later, but in our case, we may want, for example, to maintain a collection of boards sorted by their distance from some node;
+  more on this later, but in our case we may want, for example, to maintain a collection of boards sorted by their distance from a reference node;

 +++